Phone : +370 (5) 204-1903

 Services and daemons are essential because they offer many of the operating system's automatic functions.
 Because of this, their health is also crucial.

-It's simple and useful to get a view of your services, daemons, and unit files.
+It's simple and useful to learn how to get the list of services running in Linux, daemons, and unit files.
 If a service or daemon won't start, it's also a useful step in debugging.

 On Linux, running services can be a challenging and intimidating task.
-You can use a few methods to display all Linux services currently active or get a general notion of what's happening.
+You can use a few methods on how to get the list of services running in Linux or get a general notion of what's happening.
 This article would help you list running services in Linux without any trouble.